SoftwareONE-SAP/meteor-reactable/README.md

 `this.props.children` contains the value after it has been transformed.
 To get the original value or any of the other row data, you can access it from the object `this.props.row`. `this.props.classes` will only be populated if you have set something for `classes` in the field definition.
 Note, the root DOM element that you return from this React class **must** be a `<td/>`

+#### 7. tdInner [React class]

+Works the same as td except it is wrapped in the `<td/>` tag and isn't passed a  `props.classes`

-#### 7. thInner [React class]
+#### 8. thInner [React class]

-This works the same as `field.td` with a few differences.
-Firstly it applies to the column header <th/>.
-Secondly, it applies to contents **inside** the <th/>.
-So you should render a span or something else which is valid inside a <th/> rather than rendering a <th/> it's self.
-Props passed to the class include "name", "label" and also "title" which is calculated from the label if supplied and name if not.
+This works the same as `field.tdInner` with a few differences.
+Props passed to the class include "name" and "label". `props.children` contains the suggested title calculated from the label or a cleaned up version of the name.
 Here is an example where the column title is wrapped inside an anchor tag:

 ```javascript
 var config = {